Greenlandicsmiley/dhcpDialog/README.md

 Add 'include "/path/to/conf/file";' at the end of the dhcpd configuration file (or in the middle)

 Due to using rm when deleting scopes, I recommend that you use a different user that only has access to the tool's folder(s).

+Currently working on: Editing, deleting, using relative path correctly